 Read about luggage options here.

 Start from Kyoto or Osaka and travel by long-distance bus to Tokushima Prefecture.
 Begin your pilgrimage with a gentle introduction to the walks on Shikoku through quiet neighbourhoods of Tokushima.
 Visit three of the most eye-catching temples on whole trail - Temple 1 Ryozen-ji, Temple 2 Gokuraku-ji and Temple 3 Konsen-ji.
 Spend your first night as all pilgrims should - with a stay in a Shukubo Temple Lodging.
-There is also the option of staying at a city-centre Ryokan for this first night.

 Walking distance: 5.8km / 3.6 miles